 Along with quality construction and fabrics, how you care for your clothing determines how long they will last.
-We all know that the more you dry clean, the faster items wear out.
-Here are our tips on care, along with Martha Stewart's and a link to The Laundress blog, whose products the founder can't live without for home and travel.
+We all know that the more you dry clean, the faster items wear out, and it's not the most environmentally friendly way to care for your clothing.
+You can save money and help save the environment with some simple tips.

-- We use the Stain Solution to pre-treat the underarms to prevent yellowing from deodorant on items like the Marilyn I.
+- We use the Laundress Stain Solution to pre-treat the underarms to prevent yellowing from deodorant on items like the Marilyn I.

-- **Museum conservation tip: you can take a cheesecloth to put on top of the garment while it soaks, so whatever dirt floats up off the garment is captured by the cheesecloth instead of right back on the garment.
+- **Museum conservation tip: you can take a cheesecloth to put on top of the garment while it soaks, so whatever dirt floats up off the garment is captured by the cheesecloth instead of back onto the garment.

 - Empty the bin and rinse the garment until the water runs clear (we fill a small tub, swish the garment around, empty the tub until the water is clear.)

-- Then add about 1/4 cup of vinegar (or more - again it won't hurt the garment) to the tub and let the garment soak with the water and vinegar.
+- Then add about 1/4 to 1/2 cup of vinegar (or more - again it won't hurt the garment) to the tub and let the garment soak with the water and vinegar.
 Vinegar removes any residue from the detergent to restore the silk's natural luster.

-- Rinse the garment with cold water until it is clear in the sink or tub (we do at least couple rinses to ensure everything has been removed.)
+- Rinse the garment with cold water until it is clear in the sink or tub (we do at least couple rinses to ensure all the soap has been removed.)

 - Lay the tee on a towel and roll up to sop up the excess water.
 NEVER WRING OUT WET SILK AS IT WILL STRETCH.